 Finally, my fifteenth tip to improve your YouTube presentations skills is to allow yourself to be imperfect.
 Allow yourself to make mistakes.

-By accepting that you don’t have to be perfect, you will actually make fewer mistakes.
-It may sound weird but the acceptance of imperfection lifts a huge burden from your shoulders.
+By accepting that you don’t have to be perfect, you will make fewer mistakes.
+It may sound strange, but the acceptance of imperfection lifts a huge burden from your shoulders.
 You can then get on with presenting the video without it turning into a terrifying experience.

 Watch my video to help with YouTube presentation skills